 The contractor should pay special attention with respect to disposal of construction waste.
 Such waste if generated should store properly without getting washed off and dispose according to approved procedures by the PMU.
-Construction waste should not be disposed along road sides.
+Under no circumstances that construction waste should be disposed to nearby stream or its riparian zone.